Whether you've run out of your shaving cream or are merely looking for something new to try, there are plenty of shaving alternatives that can help.

 To use the substitutes listed above, follow the steps:

 - Take a bath or shower: Soaking your skin before shaving is one of the best ways to prepare it and remove all dirt, which is the main cause of irritation.

-- Start shaving: Shave the area where you have applied the lubricant, gently over the skin where your hair grows.
+- Start shaving: Gently shave the area where you have applied the lubricant, over the skin where your hair grows.

 - Apply a moisturizer: When you're done shaving, apply an aftershave oil or a moisturizer.
 It can be any lotion or oil you prefer.